-1) Treatment of atrial fibrillation (including catheter ablation of paroxysmal and persistent atrial fibrillation); mapping and ablation of atrial tachycardias/flutters that occur after AF ablation;
+1) Treatment of atrial fibrillation (including catheter ablation of paroxysmal and persistent AF); mapping and ablation of atrial tachycardias/flutters that occur after AF ablation;

 2) Treatment and ablation of supraventricular tachycardias (atrial tachycardia, atrial flutter, AV node reentry, Wolff-Parkinson-White syndrome);

-3) Mapping and ablation of ventricular tachycardia in patients with normal hearts, and in patients ischemic and nonischemic cardiomyopathy (including epicardial mapping and ablation).
+3) Mapping and ablation of ventricular tachycardia in patients with normal hearts, ischemic and nonischemic cardiomyopathy (including epicardial mapping and ablation).

-4) Treatment of ventricular tachycardia in patients with arrhythmogenic right ventricular dysplasia/cardiomyopathy (ARVC), including endocardial and epicardial mapping and ablation.
+4) Treatment of ventricular tachycardia in patients with arrhythmogenic right ventricular dysplasia/cardiomyopathy (ARVC), including endocardial and epicardial mapping.

 5) Treatment of patients with inherited arrhythmia syndromes including long QT syndrome (LQTS), catecholaminergic VT (CPVT), Brugada syndrome, hypertrophic cardiomyopathy

 Dr Gerstenfeld's laboratory is interested in better understanding the mechanism of atrial fibrillation using signal processing an humans and preclinical models studying differences between endocardial and epicardial activation during AF.
 Dr Gerstenfeld's laboratory has one of the only preclinical swine models of pacing induced cardiomyopathy and seeks to better understand the mechanism of cardiomyopathy causes by premature ventricular beats.
 He also has performed preclinical work to improve ablation techniques for ventricular tachycardia, including hi intensity ultrasound (HiFU) and multipolar linear ablation.